giraone/pms-sample-jee-01/readme.md

 - Usage of `@XmlRootElement` vs. `@JsonSerialize` to serialize the JAX-RS DTOs is an open issues.
 This includes some decisions, e.g. how to serialize date and time values: ISO strings vs. long values?
 This should be addressed together with the contract-first approach.

+- Logging
+  - There is only a simple Log4J 2 configuration yet.

 - Build/Deploy improvements
   - For the different environments, we should use Maven profiles in the [pom.xml](pom.xml).